ryansheehy0/Neo-C/Readme.md

 ```

 ## [For each loops](#neo-c)
-In C++, it's impossible to include the index in a for-each loop, which means you have to re-write the for loop.
-Neo-C adds this capability.
+In C++, it's impossible to include the index in a for each loop.
+In Neo-C, for each loops can include the index.

 ```C++
 // Neo-C